22 Sights in Bordeaux, France (with Map and Images)

 Show sight on map

-The cantonal house of La Bastide, located in the district of La Bastide in Bordeaux, now houses the town hall annex of the district.
-Built between 1924 and 1926; it is the work of the architect Cyprien Alfred-Duprat, the sculptor Edmond Tuffet and the ceramics company Gentil & Bourdet of Boulogne-Billancourt.
+The cantonal house of La Bastide, located in the district of La Bastide in Bordeaux, now houses the annex town hall of the district.
+Built between 1924 and 1926; It is the work of the architect Cyprien Alfred-Duprat, the sculptor Edmond Tuffet and the ceramics company Gentil & Bourdet of Boulogne-Billancourt.

 Wikipedia: Maison cantonale de La Bastide (FR)